-Figure 209: IDE primary slave setup
+Figure 211: IDE primary slave setup

-BIOS setting Description Setting options Effect IDE HDD auto- detection Automatic recognition of Hard disk or drive.
+BIOS setting Description Setting options Effect IDE HDD auto- detection Automatic recognition of hard disk or drive.
 Press Enter Automatic recognition of hard drive and application of settings to BIOS.
 IDE primary slave Determine here which PIO or DMA mode None No drive is connected. should be used for the IDE hard drive.
 Incorrect settings can lead to data loss.
 It Auto Automatic drive detection. is therefore recommended to make this setting with the option "Auto", or to closely follow the manufacturer's instructions.
 Manual Manual drive configuration.
-Access mode Determine here the type of access to the CHS CHS access is used hard drive or CD ROM drive.
-LBA LBA access is used: This option activates the Logical Block Addressing for IDE.
+Access mode Access mode Determine here the type of access to the hard drive or CD ROM drive.
+CHS CHS access is used LBA LBA access is used: This option activates the Logical Block Addressing for IDE.
 For hard drives larger than 528 MB, this option must be selected.
 Large Large access is used: If the hard drive has more than 1024 cylinders (CYLs) and DOS cannot support them, or if the operating system does not support LBA mode, select this option.
 Auto The access type is controlled automatically.

-Table 190: IDE primary slave setup - description of setting options
+Table 193: IDE primary slave setup - description of setting options